fluxcd/website/content/en/docs/faq.md

 ### How to patch CoreDNS and other pre-installed addons?

-To patch a pre-installed addon like CoreDNS with customized content.
-Simply add a shell manifest with only the changed values and `kustomize.toolkit.fluxcd.io/prune: disabled` annotation into your git repository.
+To patch a pre-installed addon like CoreDNS with customized content, add a shell manifest with only the changed values and `kustomize.toolkit.fluxcd.io/ssa: merge` annotation into your Git repository.

 Example CoreDNS with custom replicas, the `spec.containers[]` empty list is needed for the patch to work and will not override the existing containers: